Nikon D90: Video recording

 The D90 is the first DSLR with video recording capabilities; it can record 720p high-definition video with monaural sound.
 However, it does not auto-focus while filming video; to keep a subject in focus, the user must manually track subject motion.
 Soon after the D90's introduction, many new DSLRs from Nikon and other manufacturers began including video recording as a standard feature.

+Video recording is activated by pressing the Live View button and then pressing the OK button.

 As with other DSLRs, the D90's CMOS sensor captures video frames using a rolling shutter, which may cause skewing artifacts during rapid camera or subject motion.
 Recorded videos are limited to a 2 GB file size and a duration of 5–20 minutes for each continuous clip, depending on resolution.
 This threshold limit is due to the overheating of the sensor if it is active for longer periods of time.

 The first feature film shot with a D90 was Reverie.
 Ray Mist, the film's cinematographer, praised the camera for its dynamic range, its ability to support 35 mm optics offering greater choices of focal length and depth of focus, and large sensor in comparison to standard video cameras within and beyond the D90's price range.